 5. Can I take field trips with the children in my care?

 Yes, you may take field trips with written parent permission.
 Prior to transporting, the rule requires anyone who will transport children under the age of 9 to complete a 3 hour course (generally titled Minnesota Child Passenger Safety or Child Passenger Restraint),

 You must also keep in mind written permission for the field trip itself, written permission to transport children, appropriate safety harness / car seats, and especially how you will adequately supervise the children in accordance with the rule.

 6. What can I be told about complaints made against me?

 The law considers complaint investigation data and reporter names to be confidential information and therefore not available to either the public or providers.
 If a complaint is made against you, you will be advised of the nature of the complaint.
 Once the investigation is completed, you will be advised of whether the complaint is substantiated.
 If a complaint results in a substantiated rule violation, this information is considered public information and is therefore available to anyone who calls to check your licensing record.

 7. Is there a fee to be licensed?

 In 2003, the Minnesota State Legislature through Minnesota State Statue 245A.10 granted counties the ability to collect fees to recover the actual cost of background studies, capped at $100 annually AND for the licensing process, not to exceed $50 for a one-year license OR $100 for a two-year license.
 The total amount that a county can charge is minimally $150.
 The maximum amount is $200.

-Once the fees are implemented, providers who do not pay them in a timely manner will not be licensed as a child care provider in Ramsey County.
+Providers who do not pay fees in a timely manner will not be licensed as a child care provider in Ramsey County.